yanangao1709/Sophon/README.md

 # Sophon
 An online transmission framework for high-dimensional entanglement in quantum networks.

-Pytorch implementations of Sophon, including the training process and the execution of Sophon with the comparison methods.
+Python implementations of Sophon, including Sophon's training process, the deployed Sophon that compared with the baselines, the roubstness verification of Sophon.

-**Sophon contains two parts: training and deploying**, the following USER MANUAL demonstrates the details of these two aspects.
+**Sophon contains two parts: train and deployment**, the following USER MANUAL demonstrates the details of these two aspects.

 ## Requirements
 - [python 3.8](https://www.python.org/downloads/release/python-380/)